Form structure

 Although in general only components can be added to the table, there are some other type/class values that can be added:

-• column for adding the actual columns to a Columns component.
-In the options, a width field with an integer value must be specified.
-The total of the column widths must add up to 12.
+Columnscomponent.
+In the options, awidthfield with an integer value must be specified.
+The total of the column widths must add up to 12. - tab for adding the actual tabs to a

 Validation, conditionals and logic can be added to the returned components as usual (see here), or they can be added via the options dict/struct that is put in the table.